As part of Green Britain Week we’ve been looking at how engineers are helping to work towards making the UK and the world a greener place.

 - Water management: Climate change is having an impact on our water cycle with flood patterns already changing.
 The way we manage water resources will be increasingly key to mitigate natural disasters and provide clean drinking water to a growing population.
 The Water and Environmental Engineering group brings together engineers and scientists, taking a multi-disciplinary approach to the complex issues raised through modelling, measuring and prediction.

 - Nuclear: Although controversial, nuclear energy will be part of the low carbon energy picture for the foreseeable future.
 The South West Nuclear Hub brings together academics from numerous disciplines.
 Their research ensures that nuclear systems are safe, reliable and efficient.
-Also focusing on safety, the department of Civil Engineering has been exploring the seismic integrity of nuclear reactors using the University’s impressive earthquake shaking table.
-The Plex project was one of the most complex shaking table experiments ever attempted anywhere in the world.
+Also focusing on safety, Civil Engineering staff have been exploring the seismic integrity of nuclear reactors using the University’s impressive earthquake shaking table.

 - Efficient Aircraft: Aviation is a major contributor to global CO2 emissions, burning more fossil fuels per passenger than any other form of transport.
 The Advanced Simulation and Modelling of Virtual Systems (ASiMoV) partnership aims to produce a jet engine simulation so accurate that designs can be signed off by the civil aviation authorities pre-production.
 It is hoped that by modelling the physical effects of thermo-mechanics, electromagnetics and computational fluid dynamics, more cost effective and energy-efficient engines will get off the ground.